I Asked 8 Recruiters for Signs that You’ll Get the Job Offer

 So, I interviewed 8 recruiters and CEOs about signs they give candidates when an interview has gone well.

-1. The Conversation Flows
+1. The conversation flows

 Max Shak, Founder & CEO of Nerdigital, adds that it’s a positive sign when the conversation becomes more collaborative instead of sticking strictly to the interview script.